evidentlyai/evidently/README.md

 - See Bike Demand Prediction **Regression Model Performance** report with datetime and column mapping inside a Jupyter notebook: [Jupyter notebook](https://github.com/evidentlyai/evidently/blob/main/evidently/examples/bike_sharing_demand_regression_performance.ipynb)

 ## Stay updated
 We will be releasing more reports soon.
 If you want to receive updates, follow us on [Twitter](https://twitter.com/EvidentlyAI), or sign up for our [newsletter](https://evidentlyai.com/sign-up).
 You can also find more tutorials and explanations in our [Blog](https://evidentlyai.com/blog).
+If you want to chat and connect, join our [Discord community](https://discord.gg/xZjKRaNp8b)!